dsccommunity/dsccommunity.org/content/blog/convert-tests-to-pester5-for-dsc-community-repository.md

 ##### Assert called mocks in the `AfterAll`-block

-Asserting called mocks in an `AfterAll`-block should be used sparable since the scope the assert happens in can lead to a mock being hit countless times.
+Asserting called mocks in an `AfterAll`-block should be used sparingly since the scope the assert happens in can lead to a mock being hit countless times.
 Having the parameter `Times` of the `Should -Invoke` set to `8` doesn't really say if it was the correct amount or not.
 Any value other than `1` could be misleading to what the actual number of expected number of hits should be.
 Use this wisely, and make use of the parameter `ParameterFilter` where possible.

 When asserting if a mock was called in an `AfterAll`-block the `Should -Invoke` must use the value `Context` for the parameter `Scope`.